Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ### Create a Certificate Asynchronously

 Create a Certificate to be stored in the Azure Key Vault.
-- `beginCreateCertificate` creates a new key in the key vault. if the certificate with name already exists then a new version of the certificate is created.
+- `beginCreateCertificate` creates a new certificate in the key vault. if the certificate with name already exists then a new version of the certificate is created.
 ```Java
 import com.azure.identity.DefaultAzureCredentialBuilder;
 import com.azure.security.keyvault.certificates.models.Certificate;